micronaut-projects/micronaut-core/CONTRIBUTING.md

 # Contributing Code or Documentation to Micronaut

+Sign the [Contributor License Agreement (CLA)](https://cla-assistant.io/micronaut-projects/micronaut-core).
+This is required before any of your code or pull-requests are accepted.

 ## Finding Issues to Work on

 If you are interested in contributing to Micronaut and are looking for issues to work on, take a look at the issues tagged with [help wanted](https://github.com/micronaut-projects/micronaut-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).